tamascsaba/rachelle/README.md

 `Mocha + Chai + Sinon` are used as the testing stack, and this project is configured to let you run the unit tests with or without [`JSDOM`](https://github.com/tmpvar/jsdom).

+It's main goal is to produce a smalø sized production bundle.
+Less bytes, more happy customers!

 ## Usage
 You can simply use this project as a drop-in replacement for any TypeScript projects if you need something fast, and lightweight.
 Just replace the `./src` and `./test` folder and it should work right out of the box.